wolfgramml/NBA-Simulator/README.md

 - Created a method to calculate the standings at any given time
 - Created script to update teams' rosters
 - Calculate player stats for each game
+- Calculate match outcome based on each player's stats
 - Store player statline history
+- Store team statline history
-- Calculate match outcome based on each player's stats
+- Calculate and display per game stats for teams and players